Redtech0inc/TDGameLib/README.md

 > place: place to look in the self.gameMEM hierarchy

 <b>Returns:</b>
->table: will return all values from the given place on in the hierarchy or self.gameMEM if place is nil
+>table: table ;will return all values from the given place on in the hierarchy or self.gameMEM if place is nil

 <b>If Unsuccessful:</b><br>
->string: returns an error as a string when the value could not be found (helpful for debugging)
+>string: errorMessage ;returns an error as a string when the value could not be found (helpful for debugging)

 <br>